FunctionalJerk/SuperCollider-SerialCtl/README.md

 - upload schematics (they're pretty straight-forward)
 - remove "flickering"
-- find a more elegant way to break out Teensy's micro-USB
+- find a more elegant way to break out the micro-USB
-- build a more complex version that:
+- build a more complex version, that:
-	- reads Serial-data
+	- also reads Serial-data
 	- offers more controls
+	- has CV-out
+	- has layers and presets
+	- can fade between presets